smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Infrastructure edition_05.md

 The purpose of this task is to make sure you can run the application successfully before applying changes to run it as a Docker application.

 1. From Azure Cloud Shell, connect to your build agent if you are not already connected.
 (If you need to reconnect, please review the instructions in the "Before the HOL" document.)

-2. Type the following command to create a Docker network named "fabmedical":
+2. Type the following command to create a Docker network named `fabmedical`:

    ```bash
    docker network create fabmedical